 "From jungles and mystical Mayan temples to vibrant, modern cities and magnificent beachfront resorts, Mexico is as diverse as it is utterly enthralling.
 Wherever you go in Mexico, prepare to experience an almost electric atmosphere of excitement and discovery."

-British Airways Departures from Gatwick to Punta Cana 3 times a week in high season and twice a week in low season, via Antigua in both directions.
+British Airways Non-stop departures from Gatwick to Punta Cana 3 times a week in high season and twice a week in low season.

 Spanish.
 English is also widely spoken in tourist areas.